 Obviously, this could lead to a discrepancy in the profit you arrive at internally and your profit according to SARS, for you might have different conventions for depreciating your assets.
 Because properly depreciating your assets is important for the financial health of your business, you may need to stick to these conventions.

 For the most part though, where there’s no particular reason to use a different rate, use the one determined by the revenue authority.
 It’s determined by finance professionals and bound to work better than a sheer guess.
-At the very least, it saves you the trouble of having to reproduce TAX depreciated accounts.
+At the very least, it saves you the trouble of having to reproduce TAX-depreciated accounts.

 Requirements when depreciating your assets for tax

 Only assets owned by the client can be depreciated in your taxable income.
-This also the rule for depreciation for internal purposes, but here the definition may be stricter.
+This is also the rule for depreciation for internal purposes, but here the definition may be stricter.
 Assets will be deemed as being “owned” if;

 - They were outright purchased by you for the purposes of use in the business

 - They were purchased, by you, for use in the business, under an “instalment credit agreement” as defined in the VAT act

 Always keep a copy of your proof of ownership for your assets.
 This could be in the form of receipts, signed contracts, but anything that shows the asset belongs to you and its value.
 In case SARS wants to do an audit on you, you may be asked to provide this proof.

 Buildings or assets that tend to a have very long lifespan do not qualify for wear and tear allowance.
 This is because, with prescribed repair and maintenance, your buildings don’t lose value, if anything they gain it.